lfit/releng-global-jjb/docs/jjb/lf-docker-jobs.rst

 the yq command, which requires that the repository has a YAML file named 'container-tag.yaml'.
 The script checks the docker-root directory by default or the directory specified by parameter container-tag-yaml-dir.
 An example file appears below.
+Optionally, teams can call their own script to handle the docker tagging differently.

 lf-docker-build